The Guide to Contentment

 The paradox of dunya

-Abu Hurairah (may Allah be pleased with ihm) reported:
+Abu Hurairah (may Allah be pleased with him) reported that the Prophet (peace be on him) said:

-The Prophet (ﷺ) said, “May he be miserable, the slave of the dinar and dirham, and the slave of the striped silk cloak.
+“May he be miserable, the slave of the dinar and dirham, and the slave of the striped silk cloak.
 If he is given anything, he is satisfied; but if not, he is unsatisfied”.
+(Bukhari)

 Those who are enslaved to fashion and brands are in chains.
 They are always chasing what’s next.
 They are following the trend.
 They are controlled by dunya issues.
 Remember Allah Almighty will not look at your appearance.